evennia/evennia/docs/source/Setup/Setup-Quickstart.md

 If all went well, the server is now up and running.
 Point a legacy MUD/telnet client to `localhost:4000` or a web browser at [http://localhost:4001](http://localhost:4001) to play your new (if empty) game!

-> If `localhost` doesn't work on your computer, use `127.0.0.1`, which it's the same thing.
+> If `localhost` doesn't work on your computer, use `127.0.0.1`, which is the same thing.

 ## See server logs